Junaid1240651/Highlight-Saver-Chrome-Extension/chrome-extension/README.md

 ### AI Summarization

 1. Click the "🔑 API Key" button in the popup
-2. Enter your OpenAI API key (get one from https://platform.openai.com/api-keys)
+2. Enter your Google Gemini API key (get one from https://aistudio.google.com/app/apikey)
 3. Use "🤖 Summarize All" to get a summary of all highlights
 4. Or click "🤖 Summarize" on individual highlights